hyperos/hyperos.github.io/readme.md

-caution: mostly vaporware, don't take this seriously yet
+caution: this project is a work in progress

 ![logo](hyperos.png)